-HFS 491 - Senior Internship
+HFS 491 - Senior Internship.
+1-4 credits.

-Thirty-six semester hours in History: twenty hours in 100- and 200-level that must include HIST 202 and HIST 203; twelve hours at the 300-level; and HIST 411 (4 hours).
-Also required is a Foreign Language cognate consisting of four semester hours beyond the general education competency level.
+Thirty-six credits in History: twenty credits to include eight credits in 100-level, eight credits in 200-level and HIST 204; twelve credits at the 300-level; and HIST 411 (4 credits).
+Also required is a Foreign Language cognate consisting of four credits beyond the general education competency level.
 The Foreign Language cognate should not be taken pass/fail.